-Both reasonable alternatives would adversely affect streams, wetlands, and water quality through direct loss of streams and wetlands (Table 3.15-15).
-Potential temporary indirect impacts of both reasonable alternatives during project construction would include increased downstream sedimentation and turbidity from in-stream work and possible spills or non-point source pollutants entering groundwater or surface water from storm runoff.
-Incremental increases of impervious surfaces for both reasonable alternatives are expected which would result in an incremental increase of sediments and roadway contaminants to streams and/or wetlands that are within the drainage area of the project (Table 3.15-16).
+The Refined RPA would adversely affect streams, wetlands, and water quality through direct loss of streams and wetlands (Table 3.15-15).
+Potential temporary indirect impacts of the Refined RPA during project construction would include increased downstream sedimentation and turbidity from in-stream work and possible spills or non-point source pollutants entering groundwater or surface water from storm runoff.
+An incremental increase of impervious surfaces for the Refined Preferred Alternative would be expected which would result in an incremental increase of sediments and roadway contaminants to streams and/or wetlands that are within the drainage area of the project.
+Since the DEIS, the size of the project area for the Refined RPA increased due to design changes (refer to Chapter 2); thus, as shown in Table 3.15-16, the proposed project would increase the amount of impervious surface in the proposed project limits as compared to the No-Build Alternative, but would also remove some existing pavement, converting it back to a pervious surface.
 Quantifying sediment, pollutant levels, and extent of downstream impacts can be difficult due to the varying degree of surrounding land use and stream dynamics.